emilianobovetti/stateless-maybe-js/README.md

 If another option is passed to the OPTION function, the option itself is returned.

-If `empty` is callable then it's applied to `value` and a None is returned if it yields a falsy value.
+If `empty` is callable then it's applied to `value` and a None is returned if it yields false.

 `OPTION.none` is a None instance.